 - a.
-Force main materials shall minimum conform to the table in Section 1.3., Section C paragraph 7, Collection System Design. - b.
+Force main materials shall minimum conform to the table in Section 02530 paragraphs 2.1 A, Acceptable Pipe Material, and 3.10 E. - b.
 Provide combination air vacuum air release valves at all high points with differential grade separation of 15 feet or more between high and low points.
 See Standard Detail 538.01.
 If not provided in the design, the Designer shall provide calculations to prove that a surge relief valve is not needed. - c.
 A plug valve or valve vault shall be placed outside of the pump station. - d.
 Sewer force main valve boxes shall have the valve cap marked SEWER.